torvalds/linux/Documentation/admin-guide/pm/cpuidle.rst

 they are allowed to select for that CPU.
 They should never select any idle states with exit latency beyond that limit.

+While the above CPU QoS constraints apply to CPU idle time management, user space may also request a CPU system wakeup latency QoS limit, via the `cpu_wakeup_latency` file.
+This QoS constraint is respected when selecting a suitable idle state for the CPUs, while entering the system-wide suspend-to-idle sleep state, but also to the regular CPU idle time management.

+Note that, the management of the `cpu_wakeup_latency` file works according to the 'cpu_dma_latency' file from user space point of view.
+Moreover, the unit is also microseconds.

 Idle States Control Via Kernel Command Line
 ===========================================